Neidermayer's Mind

 Neidermayer's Mind is a demo tape by American nu metal band Korn.
 It was produced by Ross Robinson and released in 1993.
 The demo is a rarity, but finished versions of the songs appeared on subsequent Korn albums.
+3 of the tracks (Blind, Daddy, and Pradictable) were released on their self-titled debut album, and Alive released on Take a Look in the Mirror.

 Background

 Before Korn even developed a name, they had moved into a small house together in Huntington Beach, California, south of Los Angeles, where they began working on songs.
-Later they rented a studio from Jeff Creath, the same person who let lead singer Jonathan Davis live in his garage.
+Later, they rented a studio from Jeff Creath, the same person who let lead singer Jonathan Davis live in his garage.
 The studio was called "Underground Chicken Sound".
 While they were recording at Underground Chicken Sound, a group of people had been loitering around outside the studio.
 The band began playing a prelude to a later song, "Clown".
 When they began playing the song's riffs, a larger crowd gathered around, liking Korn's sound.
 Bassist Reginald "Fieldy" Arvizu said it was because it sounded so "different".

-The band name is derived from a shared memory of a gruesome gross sexual story told at a party, about two homosexual men felching and a corn kernel.
+The band name is derived from a shared memory of a sexual story told at a party, about two homosexual men felching and a corn kernel.
 Davis remarks that the word "Corn" was an inside joke between the guests of the party.
-He introduced it to the group and told the infamous story, which they thought was a cool idea, but their manager initially rejected it.
+He introduced it to the group and told the story, which they liked, but their manager initially rejected it.
 To convince him, the band decided that they would either be named "Corn" or be named "Larry", after said manager.
 After neither parties budged, Korn came to be.
-Shaffer had the idea to spell the name with both a "K" instead of a "C", and Fieldy came up with writing it with a backwards "R" so the band's logo would look like a kid drew it.
+Shaffer had the idea to spell the name with both a "K" instead of a "C", and Fieldy came up with writing it with a backwards "R" so the band's logo would look like a child's drawing.
 The logo was designed by lead vocalist Jonathan Davis with his left hand, officially labeling them "KoЯn".
 Silveria explained, "the music makes the name, because Korn's a dumb name.
 But once we get established, it makes the name cool."

-The demo's title refers to the artist, Neidermayer, who drew the cassette's cover.
+The demo's title refers to the artist Neidermayer, who drew the cassette's cover.
 Although it was released without a proper title, it eventually became known as "Neidermayer's Mind" by fans and collectors.